 Showers on Amtrak

-Sleeping cars on long-distance trains offer a few nice perks, including privacy, sleeping horizontally at night, and more!
+Sleeping cars on long-distance trains offer several nice perks, including privacy, sleeping horizontally at night, and showers!
+This article covers everything you need to know to stay fresh while traveling.

 Eating on Amtrak Long-Distance Trains